-After optimization using a FEM, the geometry shown in Figure 4.24 has been obtained and the corresponding flexible joint characteristics are summarized in Table 4.6.
+After optimization using a finite element model, the geometry shown in Figure 4.26 has been obtained and the corresponding flexible joint characteristics are summarized in Table 4.6.
 This flexible joint is a monolithic piece of stainless steel manufactured using wire electrical discharge machining.
-It serves several functions, as shown in Figure 4.24a, such as:
+It serves several functions, as shown in Figure 4.26a, such as: